muratk5n/thirdwave/en/README.md

 ---

-Jane's Defense: "The US Department of State has approved a potential USD750 million Foreign Military Sale (FMS) to Taiwan of 40 155 mm M109A6 Paladin self-propelled howitzers (SPHs)"
+Jane's Defense: "The US Department of State has approved a potential USD750 million Foreign Military Sale (FMS) to Taiwan of 40 .. self-propelled howitzers (SPHs)"

 ---